Plaintext still works. SecretRefs are opt-in per credential.

 - Runs the configured absolute binary path directly, no shell.

 timeoutMs(default 5000),noOutputTimeoutMs(default equalstimeoutMs),maxOutputBytes(default 1 MiB),env/passEnvallowlist, andtrustedDirs. jsonOnlydefaults totrue.
 WithjsonOnly: falseand a single requested id, plain non-JSON stdout is accepted as that id’s value.- Windows fail-closed: if ACL verification is unavailable for the command path, resolution fails.
-For trusted paths only, set
+Use a command path whose ACLs OpenClaw can verify; there is no provider-level bypass.

 pluginIntegrationinstead of a copiedcommand/args.
 OpenClaw resolves the current command details from the installed plugin manifest during startup/reload; if the plugin is disabled, removed, untrusted, or no longer declares the integration, active SecretRefs on that provider fail closed.